Diagonal flow detects topology of strata: Zippered rectangles

-Since the singularity parameters are coordinates for $\calC^\root - \calW$, there exists an open set in $\calC^\root$ containing $q$ given by the zippered rectangles construction with underlying permutation $\pi$.
-Note that the base-arc $I$ may not be normalised, so $q$ may not belong to $\calC_\pi$.
-However, the only condition that the parameters $(x, y)$ may not satisfy to belong to $\calC_\pi$ is
+By \Cref{l:base-arc-endpoints}, the induced singularity parameters give coordinates in a neighbourhood of $q$.
+So there exists an open set in $\calC_\root$ containing $q$ given by the zippered rectangles construction with underlying permutation $\pi$.
+If $q$ lies in $\calC(\pi)$ then there is an (even smaller) neighbourhood $U(q)$ of $q$ with the following properties: \begin{enumerate} \item $U(q)$ lies in $\calC(\pi)$ and \item $q^{-1}_\pi (U(q))$ is a product neighbourhood in $P(\pi)$. \end{enumerate} We call $U(q)$ an \emph{admissible box neighbourhood}.

+Suppose instead that $q$ does not lie in $\calC(\pi)$.
+Since $\pi$ is irreducible we deduce that the base-arc $I$ for $q$ is not the distinguished base-arc.
+That is, we violate either the upper or lower base-arc inequality